The Essential 7C's

 Diamond is crystallized carbon.
 This process occurs about 75-125 miles below the surface of the earth, usually where volcanic or ancient volcanic sites exist.
 A diamond will become fluorescent if there are traces of the mineral boron present in the earth during the crystallization process.

 Diamonds can fluoresce in a variety of colours – blue, yellow, green, orange and white – but blue is the most common.
-It is estimated that around 50% of all diamonds have fluorescence that can be seen in special conditions e.g. under a short wave UV lamp, while around 10% fluoresce strongly enough to make a noticeable difference to the colour of the diamond when viewed in sunlight or incandescent (low UV) light.
+It is estimated that around 50% of all diamonds have fluorescence that can be seen in special conditions e.g. under a long wave UV lamp, while around 10% fluoresce strongly enough to make a noticeable difference to the colour of the diamond when viewed in sunlight or incandescent (low UV) light.

 There are five levels of diamond fluorescence described by the GIA: None (i.e. no fluorescence), faint, medium, strong, very strong.
 According to the GIA Gem Trade Laboratory, strength of fluorescence does not directly correlate to either colour or clarity.
 In other words, it is possible for two diamonds with completely different clarity and colour grades to exhibit exactly the same strength of fluorescence.